 The College has from the beginning been under the fostering care of the former Methodist Protestant Church, since merged into the Methodist Church.
 Members of that church have given of their time, effort, and means to establish it, and its success is largely attributed to the interest thus manifested.
-The Charter requires that twelve of the thirty-three trustees shall be chosen from among the members of the Baltimore and Peninsula Conference of the Methodist Church.
+The Charter requires that one more than one third of the trustees shall be chosen from among the members of the Baltimore and Peninsula Conferences of the Methodist Church.
 While it is in this sense a denominational institution, its Charter forbids it to be a sectarian institution, declaring that "the youth of every religious denomination shall be freely admitted to equal privileges and advantages of education and to all literary honors of the College without requiring or enforcing any religious or civil test, nor shall any prejudice be made in the choice of any officer or teacher in the said College on account of his or her particular religious profession."